learn-co-curriculum/dsc-phase-4-project-v3/README.md

 #### Meets Objective (Passing Bar)

-Successfully builds and evaluates multiple models using an appropriate model validation technique
+Successfully builds and evaluates multiple models using an appropriate model validation technique and uses built in model explainability tools

 > As noted previously, the `train_test_split` from scikit-learn may or may not be appropriate for your modeling task.
 Be sure to investigate appropriate techniques so you are confident in the performance of your final model on unseen data